DeviousDevices/DDa/== readme/Devious Readme.txt

 A: No.

 Q: Will there ever be support for additional bodies?
-A: CBBE Bodyslide and UUNP are the most widely used and the most versatile body mods available for Skyrim.
+A: CBBE-HDT and UUNP are the most widely used and the most versatile body mods available for Skyrim.
 There is hardly any good reason to use another body.
 Given the stage in Skyrim's lifescycle, it is very unlikely to see a new body mod getting released with the potential to surpass either CBBE's or UUNP's popularity.
-We also do no want to continue support for older fixed-shape body mods, as this would increase our modellers' workload for little gain.
+We also do no want to continue support for older fixed-shape body mods, as this would dramatically increase our modellers' workload for very little gain.
 You can use Bodyslide to generate any body shape you wish, so there is no point in supporting a fixed-shape body.
-The last version of DDA supporting CBBE Curvy and UNP will remain available as an unsupported legacy download for those still using these bodies.

 Q: Can I use these items in my own mod?
 A: Yes, but please do not merge/repack/redistribute or use its contents for other purposes without expressed permission.

 Q: Can I make suggestions regarding future content?
 A: This mod is considered final.
+No new content will be added to it.
 New assets will be added to Devious Devices Expansion only.

 CREDITS